ryejs/ryejs.com/docs/manipulation.md

     .append(element) <span>⇒ self</span>
 </div>

-Appends `html` or `element` to each element in the collection.
-If the argument is an HTML element, it is cloned before appending.
+Append `html` or `element` to each element in the collection.
+If the argument is an HTML element, it is cloned before each operation.

 prepend